iainctduncan/papers/source/design.rst

 However, in none of these languages is programming *on* the symbolic tokens of the language directly supported the way it is in Lisp.
 The result is that in these other language this kind of dynamic programming (also known as "meta-programming") is very involved and typically seen as something to be used only sparingly by expert programmers building reusable tools.
-In Lisp, on the other hand, manipulating lists of symbols, and later evaluating them as functions, is the very stuff of which the langauge is made.
+In Lisp, on the other hand, manipulating lists of symbols, and later evaluating them as functions, is the very stuff of which the language is made.

 Now, why does this matter for a programming language for music?